matsim-org/matsim-libs/contribs/simwrapper/README.md

 }
 ```

-In a dashboard, the output of this analysis can be referenced
-using `data.compute(TripAnalysis.class, "trip_purposes_by_hour.csv")`.
+In a dashboard, the output of this analysis can be referenced using `data.compute(TripAnalysis.class, "trip_purposes_by_hour.csv")`.
 The contrib will collect all required analysis classes, no further configuration for the post-processing is necessary.

+For detailed examples, please refer to existing dashboards in `org.matsim.simwrapper.dashboard`.